codewithayuu/Ubuntu-awesome-zsh/README.md

 # ⚡ Ubuntu's awesome Zsh Setup

-⚠️Warning!!
-Please install starship before running the scipt.
----
-I will update the install script later on with added features.
----
 A blazing fast and minimal Zsh setup powered by ⚡ **Zinit**, 🚀 **Starship**, 🔍 **fzf**, 🧠 **Autosuggestions**, 🖌️ **Syntax Highlighting**, and more.

 ---